Summary and Schedule

 - Write clear installation instructions;

-- Write effective comments and doc-strings to explain the purpose of code;
+- Write effective comments and documentation strings to explain the purpose of code;

 - Automatically generate documentation websites from their code;